deepkit/deepkit-website2/src/pages/documentation/http/getting-started.md

 npm install @deepkit/http
 ```

-Note that `@deepkit/http` for the controller API is based on TypeScript decorators and this feature must be enabled accordingly with `experimentalDecorators` once the controller API is used.
+Note that `@deepkit/http` for the controller API is based on TypeScript annotations and this feature must be enabled accordingly with `experimentalDecorators` once the controller API is used.
 If you don't use classes, you don't need to enable this feature.

 _File: tsconfig.json_